How to get here

 From each station, long-distance buses continue north to Ivalo, Saariselkä, Inari, and Utsjoki.

-Long-distance buses provide a reliable option for travellers coming from southern and central Finland.
+Long-distance buses provide a reliable option for travelers coming from southern and central Finland.

 Regional Bus Connections

-- Local buses operate between the villages of Lapland North.
+• Local buses operate between the villages of Lapland North all the way to Kirkenes region in Northern Norway.

 Arriving by Car